kristiqnnikolov/kristiqnnikolov/README.md

 Soft Skills 🌟
 ✅ **_Problem-Solving_**: A proactive problem solver with strong analytical skills and attention to detail.
 ✅ **Dedicated Team Player**: Thriving in collaborative environments and enjoy working with team members.
-✅ **Great Communicator**: With excellent communication skills, I can effectively convey ideas and collaborate with stakeholders at all levels.
+✅ **Great Communicator**: With excellent communication skills, I can effectively convey ideas with the team.
-✅ **Loyalty**: Committed to the team and the company's mission, I prioritize building strong, long-term relationships based on trust and mutual respect.
+✅ **Loyalty**: Committed to the team and company, I prioritize building strong, relationships based on trust and mutual respect.
-✅ **Reliability**: Known for my dependability, I consistently deliver high-quality work within deadlines and can be counted on to fulfill my responsibilities.
+✅ **Reliability**: Known for my dependability, I consistently deliver high-quality work.
-✅ **Precise Time Management**: With strong organizational skills, I excel at managing multiple tasks efficiently and meeting project deadlines with precision.
+✅ **Precise Time Management**: With strong organizational skills, I excel at meeting project deadlines with precision.

 What I'm Looking For 🎯
 I'm eager to join a dynamic team where I can grow my skills, tackle exciting challenges, and make a meaningful impact.
 If you're looking for a dedicated and enthusiastic Junior Python Developer to join your team, I'd love to chat! 📞